 Exploring the Pine Mountains of Northern Oaxaca, Mixtec culture, and tradition

 The Mixteco civilization spanned a hug land area, encompassing the modern stated of Oaxaca, Guerrero and Puebla, and constructing a city-state type of expansive civilizationt hat could have had more than 250,000 people throughout at its peak.
-Today, the Mixteca language is spoken by nearly half a million people, making it one of the most widely spoken indigenous languages in Mexico, but even within this there are several language groups who cannot understand one another, despite shared Mixteco origins.
-It is these communities dispersed through Mixteca Alta region of Oaxaca with whom we will hunt, cook, and learn from during this awesome exploration!
+Today, the Mixteca language is spoken by nearly half a million people, making it one of the most widely spoken indigenous languages in Mexico, but even within this there are several language groups who cannot speak with one another, despite shared Mixteco origins.

 The Mixteco civilization spanned a hug land area, encompassing the modern stated of Oaxaca, Guerrero and Puebla, and constructing a city-state type of expansive civilizationt hat could have had more than 250,000 people throughout at its peak.
-Today, the Mixteca language is spoken by nearly half a million people, making it one of the most widely spoken indigenous languages in Mexico, but even within this there are several language groups who cannot understand one another, despite shared Mixteco origins.
-It is these communities dispersed through Mixteca Alta region of Oaxaca with whom we will hunt, cook, and learn from during this awesome exploration!
+Today, the Mixteca language is spoken by nearly half a million people, making it one of the most widely spoken indigenous languages in Mexico, but even within this there are several language groups who cannot speak with one another, despite shared Mixteco origins.

 See our summarized day-by-day itinerary below, under the Key Trip Details section.